Create a secure load testing environment with AWS Database Migration Service (DMS)'s new Data Masking feature

 Check the data

-First, connect to Cluster A and look at the record list, and you can see the original data.
+First, connect to Cluster A and look at the record list to see the original data.

 Next, connect to Cluster B and check the record list.

-As per the conversion rules, we were able to confirm that the name and address have been hashed and the phone number digits have been replaced with x.
+As per the conversion rules, we were able to confirm that the name and address were hashed and the tel digits were replaced with x.

-By having the load testing application connect to the endpoint of Cluster B, it is possible to protect personal information while handling data volumes equivalent to those used in production.
+By connecting from the load testing application to the endpoint of Cluster B, it becomes possible to handle data volumes equivalent to those used in production while still protecting personal information.

 Conclusion

-Until now, data masking processes had to be implemented using Lambda or similar, but this new feature of DMS makes it much easier to perform the conversion process.
+Until now, data masking processes had to be implemented using Lambda or similar, but this new DMS feature makes it much easier to perform the conversion process.

-It's very helpful as it enables us to quickly create a safe load testing environment!
+This is extremely helpful as it allows us to quickly build a safe load testing environment!